Jennleetaylor/Challenge2/loan_qualifier_app/README.md

     return load_csv(csvpath)

-  3. Use the applicant info function to prompt a dialog box to the user to get the applicant's financial information:
+**3. Use the applicant info function to prompt a dialog box to the user to get the applicant's financial information:**

     def get_applicant_info():
     """Prompt dialog to get the applicant's financial information.